equelin/vmware-powercli-workflows/README.md

 ### Purpose

 This script will manage DRS VM's groups.
-VMs will are added or removed depending on the tags associated to it.
+VMs are added or removed depending on the tags associated to it.

 ### Configuration files